djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 CREATE INDEX idx_composite ON table_name(column1, column2);
 ```

-**Considerations**:

-- **Column Order**: The order of columns in the index matters.
+- The order of columns in the index matters.
 The index is most effective when queries filter on the leading columns.
-- **Usage**: Beneficial for queries that filter or sort based on multiple columns.
+- Beneficial for queries that filter or sort based on multiple columns.

 #### Covering Indexes

 A covering index includes all the columns required to satisfy a query, allowing the database to perform an index-only scan.

-**Benefits**:
+### Benefits of Index-Only Scan

-- **Performance Improvement**: Reduces disk I/O by eliminating the need to read the table data.
+- Performance improvement occurs because it minimizes disk I/O by eliminating the need to fetch data from the main table.
-- **Specific Queries**: Particularly effective for frequently executed queries that select the same columns.
+- This method is particularly effective for queries that frequently access the same columns included in the index.

-**Trade-offs**:

-- **Increased Storage**: Covering indexes can be large, consuming more disk space.
-- **Maintenance Effort**: More columns in the index mean more overhead during write operations.
+- Queries benefit from faster execution times when the required data is entirely contained in the index.
+- It reduces the overall load on the database by limiting table access, enhancing efficiency for repetitive operations.

+### Trade-offs of Index-Only Scan

+- Covering indexes, which store all queried columns, tend to consume more disk space, increasing storage requirements.
+- Maintenance overhead increases with larger indexes, as more columns require updates during write operations like inserts and updates.
+- Designing effective index-only scans requires careful consideration of query patterns and column selection.
+- Over-indexing to achieve index-only scans may introduce performance issues during data modification processes.

 ### Visualizing Index Concepts with ASCII Diagrams